Elizabeth Maria Molteno: Political activism

 She remained in close contact with the Gandhis, regularly visiting Mr and Mrs Gandhi at Phoenix Settlement, and moved there to join the satyagraha campaign.
 She bought a cottage nearby at Ohlanga, as a base for her work to support several movements operating from the area, including the Gandhis, and those of early African statesmen such as John Dube.
 In speeches given with Gandhi at meetings in Durban she urged Indians to identify with Africa.

 The Gandhis came to Cape Town in 1914 and Miss Molteno worked to facilitate their meetings with the most powerful political figures in South Africa.
 She also facilitated their introduction to Emily Hobhouse and the Prime Minister himself, General Botha, who had long ignored Gandhi's requests for an interview but thereafter maintained cordial communications.
 Gandhi was later to write about Miss Molteno's role as "peacemaker", enabling him to make contact with some of the most powerful figures in the country.

 In the following years, she joined a range of campaigns in support of political and land rights for Black South Africans, working with prominent Black leaders such as John Dube (first President General of the ANC) and Sol Plaatje.

 A particularly important cause for her was the abuse of prisoners at the hands of the South African police force.
 While Gandhi himself was in prison, she worked with beaten or abused prisoners and testified at inquests.
 She lobbied against the neglect that Mrs Gandhi also suffered whilst in prison and, in a particularly severe case, visited the imprisoned and badly beaten "satyagrahi" Soorzai, who had been fatally assaulted for supposedly leading a strike.
 The man died from his injuries, and Miss Molteno became deeply involved in the (ultimately unsuccessful) legal proceedings concerning his treatment.

-Elizabeth Molteno was a determined advocate of women's rights, and also became a convert to the movement for women's suffrage.
+Elizabeth Molteno was a determined advocate of women's rights, and also became a convert to the movement for women's suffrage in South Africa.
 In South Africa she worked with female passive resisters of all races and backgrounds.
 She was also a regular speaker at the movement's meetings, and expressed the hope that in a future multi-racial South Africa, women would be allowed to play a prominent part.

 When the First World War broke out in 1914, she joined her close friends Emily Hobhouse and Olive Schreiner in wartime England, to work with conscientious objectors.
 However, the greater part of her work in the United Kingdom was nonetheless for the less high-profile cause of women's rights and representation.